-Since it's inception in 2004 the Traffic Signal Optimization Program (TSOP) has successfully completed twenty two projects that involved more than 200 signalized intersections all across the region.
-The program continues to be highly supported and receives regional funds for programming new projects.
+Since it's inception in 2004 through 2014, the Traffic Signal Optimization Program (TSOP) has successfully completed ONE-HUNDRED ONE (101) projects that involved more than 1000 signalized intersections all across the region.
+The program continues to be highly supported and appreciated by member agencies.
+The program receives regional funds for executing new projects.
 Projects launched through this program provide technical assistance to member agencies for improving traffic signal coordination, optimization and review of operations through simulation modeling.
 Assistance is provided by consultants hired by MAG through an on-call services contract.

 What is signal coordination and optimization?
 This involves the implementation of the best possible timing settings to govern the operation of a traffic signal.
 The objective is to respond to the demands of motor vehicles, bicycles, and pedestrians in a safe and optimum manner.
 Signal optimization leads to the minimization of stops and delays, fuel consumption and air pollution emissions and maximizing the progression along an arterial.